 Restaurants that have a high volume of customers every day should avoid applying light colors as with top volume customer staying time in the restaurant should be as minimum as possible.

 At the same time, you must never go overboard with these interior restaurant colors and use them in contrast with other colors as they can act as diet suppressants.
-So while beige is relaxing and royal and would be perfect for use in a 5 star, you must always use it with a bit of white or green or even hints of red that breaks the effect of beige.
+So while beige is relaxing and royal and would be perfect for use in a fine dining restaurant, you must always use it with a bit of white or green or even hints of red that breaks the effect of beige.
 You could use potted plants or minimal red seating to create this effect with white floors.
-The point is that your color combinations should not aim at one specific emotion but generate a range of them for your maximum benefit.
+The color combinations should not aim at one specific emotion but generate a range of them for your maximum benefit.

 2. Relaxing Colours: Green And Brown